Ground-breaking ceremony for future Oakville school draws Education Minister

 The school is yet to be named; it will serve 670 students and work is expected to be completed by 2024.

-In a few weeks, on May 3, a ceremonious breaking-of-ground event will be held at 1:30 p.m. on 420 Threshing Mill Boulevard by the Halton Catholic District School Board.
+In a few weeks, on May 3, a ceremonious breaking-of-ground event will be held at 1:30 p.m. on 420 Threshing Mill Boulevard by the Halton Catholic District School Board (HCDSB).

 Mary Mother of God Parish’s Pastor, Reverend Jerry Punnassery, will officially bless the school.